Tourmaline (activist): Education

 Tourmaline moved to New York City to attend Columbia University in 2002, and received a Bachelor of Arts in Comparative Ethnic Studies.

 Through a school program called Island Academy, she taught creative writing classes at Rikers Island correctional institution.
-While at Columbia University, she served on the President's Council on Student Affairs amidst a Middle East and Asian Languages and Cultures Departmental Scandal.
+While at Columbia University, she served on the President's Council on Student Affairs amidst the Columbia Unbecoming controversy.
 In addition, she was also a chaplain's associate and a member of Students Promoting Empowerment and Knowledge.

 Activism

 Tourmaline has worked at various organizations dealing with transgender activism, economic justice, and prison abolition.
 She served as the Membership Coordinator for Queers for Economic Justice.
 At the Sylvia Rivera Law Project, she served as the Director of Membership.
 She has been a featured speaker about transgender issues at GLAAD.

 Along with Critical Resistance, Tourmaline organized a campaign with low income LGBTGNC that prevented the NYC Department of Corrections from building a $375 million jail in the Bronx.
-Tourmaline has done prison abolition work through a video series, titled No One is Disposable: Everyday Practices of Prison Abolition, with Dean Spade.
+Tourmaline has done prison abolition work through a video series titled No One is Disposable: Everyday Practices of Prison Abolition, with Dean Spade.

 Tourmaline has also performed work as a community historian for drag queens and transgender individuals around the Stonewall Inn rebellion, observing how archives and repositories rarely prioritize saving transgender artist materials.
 Instead, Tourmaline has stated that these materials are typically "accidentally archived."
 Tourmaline has combated this with contemporary trans focused projects, including Tumblr blogs, such as The Spirit Was..., and podcasts.

 Tourmaline was featured in Brave Spaces: Perspectives on Faith and LGBT Justice (2015), which was produced by Marc Smolowitz and screened as a Human Rights Campaign event.

 In 2017, she edited the book Trap Door: Trans Cultural Production and the Politics of Visibility, with co-editors Eric A. Stanley and Johanna Burton.
 The book is part of a series called Critical Anthologies in Art and Culture by MIT Press.

 In 2013, Tourmaline was awarded the BCRW Activist Fellowship for her work at the intersections of trans justice and prison abolition, and to support her work to document and elevate the histories and legacies of trans women of color.
 She also served as the 2016-2018 Activist-in-Residence at Barnard Center for Research on Women.

 On May 20, 2025, Tourmaline's book, Marsha: The Joy and Defiance of Marsha P. Johnson, the first comprehensive biography of the black trans pioneer, was released.